Burp Suite for Pentester: Web Scanner & Crawler

 Along with all these things, we’re having one more option within the “New Scan dashboard”, i.e. “Resource Pool”.

-A resource pool is basically a section defined for the concurrent requests or in simpler terms, we can say about how many requests the crawler will send to the application in one go, and what would be the time gap between the two requests.
+A section defines the resource pool for the concurrent requests, or in simpler terms, we can say how many requests the crawler will send to the application in one go and what the time gap between the two requests will be.

-Therefore, if you’re testing a fragile application which could get down with an excessive number of request, thus then you can configure it accordingly, but as we’re testing the demo application thereby we’ll set them to default.
+Therefore, if you’re testing a fragile application that could go down with an excessive number of requests, then you can configure it accordingly, but as we’re testing the demo application thereby we’ll set them to default.

-Now as we hit the “OK” button, our crawler will start which thus could be monitored at the dashboard.
+Now as we hit the “OK” button, we will start our crawler, which can thus be monitored at the dashboard.

 Now, let’s wait for it to get END !!
-As we navigate to the Target tab we’ll thus get our output listed, and there we can notice that the signup page is not mentioned, which states that our configuration worked properly.
+As we navigate to the Target tab, we’ll thus list our output, and there we can notice that the system does not mention the signup page, which indicates that our configuration worked properly.

 Vulnerability Scanning Over Burpsuite